hfboyce/tableau_course/_sources/lessons/tableau2.md

 <br>

 3\.
 And there you have a histogram!
-Now, this already seems a little problematic because we didn't choose the bin size and clearly our distribution is skewed.
+Now, this already seems a little problematic because we didn't choose the bin size and it's clear that our distribution is skewed.

 <img src="imgs/easy_hist3.png"  width = "85%" alt="404 image" />